zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Window Functions.md

 **Usage**:

-Calculate the maximum value.
+Calculates the maximum value.

 **Parameter description**:

 -   expr: Any types expect ‘Boolean’.
 If the value is NULL, this row is not involved in the calculation.
-If the keyword ‘distinct’ is specified, it indicates taking the max value of unique value.
+If the keyword ‘distinct’ is specified, it indicates taking the max value of the unique value.
--   partition by \[col1, col2…\]: specified columns to use window function.
+-   partition by \[col1, col2…\]: Specifies columns to use window function.
--   order by \[col1\[asc|desc\], col2\[asc|desc:  if ‘order by’ clause is not specified, return the maximum value in current window.
-If ‘order by’ clause is specified, the return result is ordered according to specified sequence and return the maximum value from start row to current row in current window.
+-   order by \[col1\[asc|desc\], col2\[asc|desc: If ‘order by’ clause is not specified, return the maximum value in the current window.
+If ‘order by’ clause is specified, the return result is ordered according to the specified sequence and return the maximum value from start row to current row in the current window.

 **Return value**:

-the same type with ‘expr’.
+Same as the ‘expr’ type..

-**Note:** If the keyword ‘distinct’ has been specified, the ‘order by’ clause cannot be used.
+**Note:** If the keyword ‘distinct’ is specified, the ‘order by’ clause cannot be used.

 ## MIN {#section_mvt_3xz_vdb .section}